 - Concatenate the values of several cells into a single cell and separate them with any delimiter of your choosing.

-The Merge Cells tool works with all Excel versions from 2003 to 2016 and can combine all data types including text strings, numbers, dates and special symbols.
+The Merge Cells tool works with all Excel versions from 2016 to 365 and can combine all data types including text strings, numbers, dates and special symbols.
 Its two key advantages are simplicity and speed - any concatenation is done in a couple of clicks.
-And now, let me show it to you in action.

 To combine the contents of several cells, you select the range to concatenate and configure the following settings:

-- Choose where you want to place the result, and most importantly
+- Choose where you want to place the result.

 Join rows column-by-column